 No. Please refrain from bringing your dog to Canada's Outdoor Farm Show.
-If you have questions about nearby kennels for your dog to stay while at the show, please call 1-800-563-5441 for contact information.

 Canada's Outdoor Farm Show (COFS) welcomes international guests.
 Visitors can see and buy the most technologically advanced agricultural products and services.
 We request that all foreign visitors review the following information

 International guests are invited to use the International Lounge and Business Centre.
 Relax, network and enjoy complimentary coffee and snacks.
 The Lounge is located north of the pond by Gate 1.
 For access, please register your group by e-mailing [email protected] with your group size and when you will be attending.

 AS OF JUNE 1, 2009, EVERYONE TRAVELING TO CANADA BY LAND, SEA OR AIR IS REQUIRED TO HAVE A PASSPORT OR EQUIVALENT TRAVEL DOCUMENTS.